justahuman1/PandasQL/README.md

 # Pandas Query Language - PQL

-Seamless integration between sqlite3 and pandas; create and query databases from excel, csv files in less than 3 lines of code!
+Seamless integration between sqlite3 and pandas; create and query databases from excel and csv files in less than 3 lines of code!

 SparkSQL allows you to integrate direct sql into your dataframes without any additional low-level overhead (such as closing connections and auto indexing).
 I wanted it to be the same way for pandas, hence PQL.
 All the sqlalchemy methods and connection managers are abstracted and we can simply query the database, in-memory, or to file.